Alloy Artifacts |

 As would be expected from these industrial capabilities, Japanese toolmakers can produce tools that rank with the finest available anywhere.
 However, some Japanese tools are not readily available outside their home market, and the examples available here at Alloy Artifacts are generally limited to those produced for export to the U.S. market.
 For this reason our site cannot do justice to the full range of Japanese toolmaking.

 When looking through the examples here, keep in mind that most of these tools are much more recent than the tools in other parts of this site.
-Our oldest Japanese tools (for the Allenite brand) barely go back to the 1950s, and many of the others are probably from the 1970s or later.
+Currently our oldest Japanese tools barely go back to the 1950s, and many of the others are probably from the 1970s or later.

 Most of the companies listed here maintain a website, some of which offer an English section, but otherwise in Japanese only.
 English speakers can make use of Google Translate or other machine translations, but the language and cultural differences will inevitably lead to some unexpected or confusing results.